wkhere/stackless/Doc/library/urllib.rst

       users for the required information on the controlling terminal.
 A subclass may override this method to support more appropriate behavior if needed.

+    The :class:`FancyURLopener` class offers one additional method that should be overloaded to provide the appropriate behavior:

+    .. method:: prompt_user_passwd(host, realm)

+       Return information needed to authenticate the user at the given host in the specified security realm.
+The return value should be a tuple, ``(user, password)``, which can be used for basic authentication.

+       The implementation prompts for this information on the terminal; an application should override this method to use an appropriate interaction model in the local environment.

 .. exception:: ContentTooShortError(msg[, content])